Pakistan: Extremism and Terrorism

 Extremist groups that Pakistan has tolerated or supported in the past include Lashkar-e-Taiba (LeT), Harakat-ul-Mujahideen (HuM), Hizb-il-Mujahideen (HM), the Mullah Nazir Group, Jaish-e-Mohammed (JeM), and the Afghan Taliban and its affiliated Haqqani network.
 Pakistan has instead focused most of its counterterrorism operations against groups that seek to challenge and overthrow the Pakistani state.
 These groups, which pose a more direct threat to the state, include the Tehrik-e Taliban Pakistan (TTP)––a subset of the Pakistani Taliban and the deadliest of indigenous Pakistani extremist groups, al-Qaeda in the Indian Subcontinent (AQIS), Jamaat-ul-Ahrar (JuA), and Lashkar-e-Jhangvi (LeJ).
 (Sources: Long War Journal, Brookings Institution, RAND Corporation, Stanford University)

 Public opinion on extremism in Pakistan is mixed.
 A majority of Pakistanis reportedly condemn violence, but many still support extremist ideology, especially when based in religious rhetoric.
 Many Pakistanis trust the country’s religious scholars and faith-based networks, which have significant influence on shaping and molding public opinion.
 A January 2015 Brookings Institution study concluded that the government of Pakistan has been “largely unsuccessful” in mobilizing public support for its countering violent extremism (CVE) initiatives.
-(Sources: International Centre for Political Violence and Terrorism Research, Brookings Institution)
+Pakistan’s attempts at countering violent extremism were unsuccessful through 2023.
+Overall, Pakistan observed a “6-year-high” in terrorist fatalities within 2023.
+In 2022, there were 980 fatalities, which increased to 1,533 in 2023.
+(Sources: International Centre for Political Violence and Terrorism Research, Brookings Institution, Center for Research and Security Studies)

 The Pakistani state has supported some extremist groups for strategic reasons and at times has leveraged Islamic extremist movements for internal political mobilization.
 Additionally, socio-economic disparities, competing sectarian agendas, and political marginalization contribute to radicalization in Pakistan.
 In the Federally Administered Tribal Areas (FATA), radicalization can largely be attributed to the influence of militant Islamist organizations that operate there, including the Taliban and al-Qaeda.
 Growing radicalization on Pakistani university campuses also poses an increasing challenge to Pakistani counterterrorism efforts.
 Since December 2014, Pakistan’s Inter-Service Intelligence (ISI) officials have been monitoring universities for signs of recruitment by extremists.
 (Sources: South Asia Terrorism Portal, Long War Journal, Asian Studies Association of Australia, International Centre for Political Violence and Terrorism Research, Brookings Institution, Combating Terrorism Center at West Point)